hyrise/hyrise/CONTRIBUTING.md

 - Use [u]int(8|16|32|64)_t instead of `int, long, uint` etc.
 - Include in this order: header for implementation file, c system, c++ system, other
 - If your templated methods/classes are used outside of your file, they have to be in the header.
 But if you only use them internally, you should place them in the cpp file.
-- Try to keep the size of your templated methods as small as possible (Thin Template idiom).
+- Try to keep the size of your templated methods as small as possible (thin template idiom).
 If only a small part of your method depends on the template parameter, consider moving the rest into a non-templated method.
 This reduces compile times.
 - Use smart pointers over c-style pointers
 - Use `HYRISE_DEBUG` macro for non-essential checks
 - Be specific: `double a = 3.0;` but `float a = 3.0f;`